Accounting Manager Job Description Sample

 [Call to Action] Now that you’ve made applicants familiar with your company and the job requirements, here is where the most effective job descriptions include a compelling call to action.
 Turn job seekers into actual applicants by letting them know exactly how to apply, whether it’s clicking the “apply” button on this posting or submitting an application and resume to someone at your company.

 Getting applicants looking at you is step one.
 Step two is going out and finding the right job candidates yourself.
 But Monster job ads can help.
 Our flexible monthly plans allow you to upgrade, scale down, and cancel at any time.
-Get started here and you’ll even have access SearchMonster, where you can comb through our massive resume database, at no extra charge.
+You’ll even have access SearchMonster, where you can comb through our massive resume database, at no extra charge.